International Boxing Organization

 The International Boxing Organization (IBO) is a US based corporation that sanctions professional boxing matches and awards world and regional championships.

-It is an independent and well-known organization not recognized by the "big four" governing bodies (WBA, WBC, IBF and WBO), who only recognize each other in their rankings and title unification rules.
+It is an independent organization not recognized by the "big four" governing bodies (WBA, WBC, IBF and WBO), who only recognize each other in their rankings and title unification rules.
+Despite this, as of 2023, IBO titles have been unified with titles of the other bodies in several weight divisions.

-It is recognized as a legitimate world championship by the British Boxing Board of Control, the European Boxing Union, BoxRec, and BoxingScene but is unrecognized as such by The Ring magazine.
+The WBC website highlights the importance of title recognition and the implications of multiple governing bodies in boxing.
+While the IBO operates independently, its titles being unified with the WBA, IBF, and WBO in certain divisions demonstrates how these organizations work together despite initial rivalries.

 History

 The IBO was founded in 1988 and incorporated in Illinois in 1992 by John W. Daddono.
 The organization was later moved to Florida in 1997 and incorporated in Florida at that time.
 Ed Levine, who continues to serve as the organization's President became a partner and President of the IBO at that time.

-The organization received acclaim by implementing a computerized system 'The Independent World Boxing Rankings' in the late 1990s that removed subjective elements from the ratings in an effort to bring more credibility to the sport.
+The organization implemented a computerized system 'The Independent World Boxing Rankings' in the late 1990s that removed subjective elements from the ratings in an effort to bring more credibility to the sport.
 From 2014 the organization now employs Boxrec, the independent boxing records keeper and computerized rankings website to produce IBO's rankings.
-Many marquee champions have held and continue to hold the International Boxing Organization World title.

 The IBO permits only one world champion per weight division.
 "We have never had more than one champion per weight division nor will we", according to its president Ed Levine.

 In addition to world champions, IBO recognizes regional champions, including the Inter-Continental champion.
 If an IBO Inter-Continental champion successfully defends his title three times, he may receive a mandatory opportunity for the world title.

+Characteristics

+Championship format

+One of the biggest differences between organizations is the IBO's policy to recognize only one world champion in each weight division.
+In contrast, other organizations like the WBA have been criticized for having multiple championship titles in the same division, confusing fans and fighters alike.
+For example, the WBA often has "super" champions and regular champions, which muddies the waters of title recognition.

+Regional titles

+The IBO recognizes regional champions, including the Inter-Continental champion, and provides a clear pathway for these fighters to challenge for the world title after successful defenses.

+Credibility and transparency

+IBO claims their use of technology in rankings improves transparency and credibility in boxing.
+The other sanctioning bodies, such as the WBC and WBA, have long and storied histories, but both have come under fire for some of their rankings, which many argue are more reflective of promoters' and political influences than fighters' actual abilities.